 Laura came to us in December of 2015 as one of our kennel attendants.
 She graduated from the University of Findlay with a Bachelor's degree in Animal Science.
-She has two dogs: Max a 3 year old American Eskimo/ Jack Russel mix, and Jake a 12 year old Black Lab mix.
-She also has 3 Betta fish and a lot of chickens.
-She enjoys crafting, spending time with friends and family, drawing and playing with her dogs.
-Laura's favorite animal is the goat.
+She has two dogs: Max a 5 year old American Eskimo/ Jack Russel mix, and Jake a 14 year old Black Lab mix.
+She enjoys crafting & drawing, spending time with friends and family, and playing with her dogs.
+Laura's favorite animals are goats.
 She grew up raising and showing them throughout high school and enjoys their spunky personalities.
 Laura enjoys getting to work with various breeds of dogs and cats and caring for them while their owners are away.

 Leslie started working at our Shawnee location in August 2014 as our groomer.
 She and her husband have 2 grown sons and a number of pets including: 4 cats (Bob, Jack, Elvis, and Ino) and 7 dogs (Angus, Lucy, Rudy, Molly, Sis, Mac, and Dizzy).
 Leslie enjoys making bows and bandannas for her furry clients in her spare time, as well as reading and studying animal behavior.
 Over the last 20 years she has worked in many areas of the veterinary world as a veterinary assistant and as a manager at an SPCA.
 She has a strong interest in animal behavior and training.
 Her favorite part of working here at Metz Petz is her ability to work with animals on a daily basis with a wonderful team.